-To get out-migration rates by sex and country of residence, the average number of out-migrants from 2014 to 2016 (Eurostat table: migr_emi2) was divided by the average population aged 20-34 during the same period.
+To get out-migration rates by sex and country of residence, the average number of out-migrants from 2014 to 2016 (Eurostat table: migr\emi2) was divided by the average population aged 20-34 during the same period.
 Age-specific out-migration rates are then derived within the microsimulation model as follows.
 First, the Eurostat derided out-migration rates are applied to the 20-34 population to get the expected number of out-migrants on a given year.
-The number of out-migrants are then distributed according to age using a Rogers-Castro schedule.
+The number of out-migrants are then distributed according to age using a Rogers-Castro schedule (Rogers and Castro 1981).
 Finally, age-specific out-migration rates are obtained by taking the ratio of out-migrants to the population, by age, sex and country of residence.
+Although it would have been preferable to use country- and type of migration-specific schedule, this option was discarded given the lack of consistent and comparable data provided by Eurostat on migrations.
+Despite dating from the 80's, the Rogers-Castro's multiexponential function estimating the migration schedule is still widely used and provided a good fit (Raymer and Willekens 2008; Rogers 2008).
+Moreover, since our projection uses 5-years age groups, results are not very sensitive to small variations in the migration schedule.

 Out-migration rates in the simulation are recalculated every five years.
 During the simulation, out-migrants may either move within the EU, and are assigned a new country of residence, or they can leave the EU, in which case their simulation is terminated.
-The proportion of out-migrants leaving the EU are derived from Eurostat tables on emigration according to region of destination (table: migr_emi3nxt).
-Origin-destination matrix for intra-European mobility were derived using an update for the period 2009-2016 of Raymer et al.'s (2013) Bayesian estimates of European migration9.
+The proportion of out-migrants leaving the EU are derived from Eurostat tables on emigration according to region of destination (table: migr\emi3nxt).
+Origin-destination matrix for intra-European mobility were derived using an update for the period 2009-2016 of Raymer et al.'s (2013) Bayesian estimates of European migration.

-In scenarios EDU and EDU_IMM, the number of international immigrants is assumed to remain constant to average observed during the period 2013-2016 (Eurostat 2018)10.
-Scenarios EDU+ and EDU_IMM+ double this number.
+In scenarios EDU and EDU\IMM, the number of international immigrants is assumed to remain constant to average observed during the period 2013-2016 (Eurostat 2018).
+Scenarios EDU+ and EDU\IMM+ double this number.
 Furthermore, future cohorts of immigrants have the same characteristics in terms of age, sex education, region of birth, etc. as recent immigrants, which have been estimated from the EU-LFS, the EU-ESS and Eurostat census data.
 Table 3 presents the number of immigrants assumed in the high and constant immigration scenarios of these projections.
-These schematic scenarios remain plausible even if EDU+ and EDU_IMM+ doubled the number of immigrants from non-EU countries, since even the high immigration scenarios assume lower immigration rates than what has been observed for several decades in some other developed countries such as Canada and Australia.
+These schematic scenarios remain plausible even if EDU+ and EDU\IMM+ doubled the number of immigrants from non-EU countries, since even the high immigration scenarios assume lower immigration rates than what has been observed for several decades in some other developed countries such as Canada and Australia.

+Table 3 - Assumptions on the number of international immigrants (born outside EU28) (5 years inflow)

 Host country Scenarios EDU and EDU_IMM Scenarios EDU+ and EDU_IMM+

-АТ 223,597 447,193
+AT 223,597 447,193

 BE 263,245 526,490

 BG 84,909 169,818

-СҮ 31,609 63,218
+CY 31,609 63,218

 CZ 96,489 192,978

 DE 1,991,155 3,982,310

 DK 188,434 376,868

 EE 16,409 32,818

 ES 1,100,676 2,201,353

 FI 85,108 170,215

 FR 1,101,813 2,203,625

 GR 99,462 198,923

 HR 37,968 75,935